-1. General Confidentiality Policies Initials
+1. General Confidentiality y Policies Initials

-- I understand that I am personally responsible for the validity, accuracy, and security of the data I collect. - I understand that I am responsible for challenging unauthorized users of protected health data and I will report security irregularities to my supervisor. - I understand that I am responsible for protecting my individual files, workstations, and computers that contain confidential data, including protection from computer viruses and from extreme cold or hot temperatures. - I understand I am responsible for keeping a copy of the Confidentiality Policy readily available. - I understand that I am bound by these policies, even upon resignation, termination, or completion of my activities.
+- I understand that I am personally responsible for the validity, accuracy, and security of the data I collect. - I understand that I am responsible for challenging unauthorized users of protected health data and I will report security irregularities to my supervisor. - I understand that I am responsible for protecting my individual files, workstations, and computers that contain confidential data, including protection from computer viruses and from extreme cold or hot temperatures. - I understand I am responsible for keeping a copy of the ESSB S&C Policy readily available. - I understand that I am bound by these policies, even upon resignation, termination, or completion of my activities.

-2. Offices Initials
+2. Offices Initials •

-- Confidential information, keys and/or passwords are secured in my office when it is not occupied. - I know the location of all of my keys, and they are maintained on my key ring or in a location that is not easily identifiable. - I always secure items with patient identifiers in a locked filing/storage cabinet, and not on my desk, when not in use. - Visitors do not enter my office until I have secured all documents that contain confidential information. - If I have external visitors, I escort them to and from the area(s) in which confidential information may be utilized.
-I ensure that the visitor, whether client or outside professional, is brought to a private area before beginning any conversation in which confidential patient information is discussed. - I will prevent unauthorized access to or use of my passwords and codes that allow access to confidential information or data.
+- Confidential information, keys and/or passwords are secured in my office when it is not occupied. - I know the location of all my keys, and they are maintained on my key ring or in a location that is not easily identifiable. - I always secure items with patient identifiers in a secure filing/storage cabinet, and not on my desk, when not in use. - Visitors do not enter my office until I have secured all documents that contain confidential information. - I will prevent unauthorized access to or use of my passwords and codes that allow access to confidential information or data.
 I will immediately report lost, stolen, or compromised passwords or codes to my supervisor. - I will safeguard my keys to offices and filing/storage cabinets.
 I will immediately report lost or stolen keys to my supervisor